 If you are a disabled veteran and you incurred your debt primarily while on active duty, then you are not required to take the means test to qualify for Chapter 7 bankruptcy.
 Members of the National Guard or a reserve unit of the Armed Forces can also be excluded from means-testing requirements for Chapter 7.

 If they were called to active duty or performed a homeland defense activity for a period of at least 90 days after September 11, 2001, they will be excluded while on duty and for 540 days following.
 It is temporary though and you will have to complete the means test no later than 14 days after the exclusion period (540 days).

-While these exceptions exist, filing for bankruptcy as a military personnel could have a negative impact: your security clearance may be affected.
-It depends on a number of factors, like your job performance, why you are filing for bankruptcy, and your relationship with yours superiors and co-workers.
+While these exceptions exist, filing for bankruptcy as military personnel could have a negative impact: your security clearance may be affected.
+It depends on a number of factors, like your job performance, why you are filing for bankruptcy, and your relationship with your superiors and co-workers.

 Your security clearance can also be affected if you have large amounts of outstanding debt.
 In this case, filing for bankruptcy might help you since it is a step in the right direction toward financial stability.
 At the end of the day, the effect on security clearance is determined on a case-by-case basis.